christophbittig/azure-docs.de-de/articles/azure-monitor/app/ilogger.md

                 {
                     // Providing an instrumentation key is required if you're using the
                     // standalone Microsoft.Extensions.Logging.ApplicationInsights package,
-                    // or when you need to capture logs during application startup, for example
+                    // or when you need to capture logs during application startup, such as
-                    // in the Program.cs or Startup.cs itself.
+                    // in Program.cs or Startup.cs itself.
                     builder.AddApplicationInsights(
                         context.Configuration["APPINSIGHTS_CONNECTIONSTRING"]);